Panzerschrek/U-00DC-Sprache-site/_posts/2025-01-13-build-system.md

 The Ü build system is now used for building of the Compiler2 (Compiler1 built with Compiler1), which includes non-trivial code generation.

 The build system in current state should be usable, its API is stable enough (or almost stable), no breaking changes should be done later.
-There are of course some small internal improvements which may be done later and a couple of fixes which should be done sooner or later, but they doesn't affect overall usability.
+There are of course some small internal improvements, which may be done later and a couple of fixes, which should be done sooner or later, but they don't affect overall usability.

 Generally I hope this build system will become the standard of Ü code building and no project will be built without its usage.